cloudera/logredactor/README.txt

 The redactor appender itself must also be to the rootLogger as the last appender.

+(NOTE: refer to the bottom of this file for details on how) (      to use appenders not associated with the rootLogger)

 [RULES] are a list of [TRIGGER]::[REGEX]::[REDACTION_MASK] separated by '||'